Enterprise-CMCS/cmcs-eregulations/README.md

 In order to update your local data with the most recent version of production, you will need to have access to our production database, pg_dump, and access to the CMS VPN.

-You must also have postgres version 15.
+1. You must have postgres version 15 locally on your machine with local postgres server turned off.

 1. Connect to the VPN.